vinodh06/OrientationManager/README.md

 # OrientationManager

-OrientationManager is a Swift package that provides a convenient way to handle device orientation changes in SwiftUI projects.
-It includes a class `OrientationManager` and a property wrapper `Orientation` to simplify managing and observing device orientation.
+The OrientationManager library provides a convenient solution for handling device orientation changes in SwiftUI projects.
+It includes a class `OrientationManager` and a property wrapper `Orientation` that encapsulate the necessary functionality.
+This library simplifies the process of adapting the user interface based on the device orientation, making it easier for developers to create responsive and adaptive SwiftUI views.

 ## Features

-- Retrieve and utilize the current device orientation to adapt the SwiftUI view dynamically during device rotation.
+- Get the current device orientation on device rotation and design the SwiftUI view accordingly.
+- Subscribe to device orientation change notifications to receive updates when the orientation changes.
+- Unsubscribe from device orientation change notifications to stop receiving updates.
+- Apply the `OrientationModifier` view modifier to effortlessly integrate orientation changes into SwiftUI views.

+## Requirements

+- iOS 14.0 or later
+- SwiftUI

 ## Installation

-### Swift Package Manager

-You can use Swift Package Manager to integrate OrientationManager into your Xcode project.
-Follow these steps:
+You can integrate OrientationManager into your Xcode project using Swift Package Manager (SPM).

-1. Select "File" → "Swift Packages" → "Add Package Dependency" in Xcode.
+1. Open your project in Xcode.
+2. Select your project in the Project Navigator.
+3. Open the Swift Packages tab.
+4. Click the "+" button to add a new package dependency.
-2. Enter the repository URL `https://github.com/vinodh06/OrientationManager.git`.
+5. Enter the repository URL `https://github.com/vinodh06/OrientationManager.git`.
-3. Choose the package version or branch that you want to use.
+6. Choose the desired version or branch.
-4. Click "Next" and select the target where you want to add OrientationManager.
+7. Click "Next" and select the target where you want to add OrientationManager.
-5. Click "Finish" to complete the integration.
+8. Click "Finish" to complete the integration.

 ## Usage

-To track the device orientation in your view, apply the `orient` view modifier and provide the `@Orientation` property wrapper.
-Access the current orientation value using the `@Orientation` property and adjust your view's design accordingly.
+### Apply Orientation Modifier to a View.

+The `OrientationModifier` is a SwiftUI view modifier that allows you to effortlessly integrate device orientation changes into your SwiftUI views.
+It takes an instance of the `Orientation` property wrapper as a parameter.

 ```swift
 struct ContentView: View {